This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

 Transfer the potatoes to a large baking sheet.
 (I use a half-sheet size.)
-Drizzle them with extra-virgin olive oil, then sprinkle on the garlic powder, dried thyme, salt, and black pepper.
+Drizzle them with approximately 1.5 tablespoons of extra-virgin olive oil, then sprinkle with 3/4 teaspoon garlic powder, 3/4 teaspoon dried thyme, 1/2 teaspoon salt, and 1/4 teaspoon ground black pepper.

 Use your hands or a spatula to toss the potatoes until they are evenly coated in the oil and seasonings.
 Then spread them out into a single layer with the cut side of the potato touching the pan.